NeilGirdhar/efax/README.rst

 - normal:

-  - univariate:
+  - univariate real:

     - with fixed unit variance
+    - with fixed variance
     - with arbitrary variance

-    - complex
+  - univariate complex

+    - with unit variance and zero pseudo-variance
+    - with arbitrary variance

   - multivariate real:

-    - with fixed unit variance
-    - with fixed variance
     - with isotropic variance
-    - with diagonal variance
     - with arbitrary variance

   - multivariate complex:

-    - with unit variance and zero pseudo-variance
     - circularly symmetric

 - on a finite set: